alinush/ck/README.md

     pip install click pyperclip beautifulsoup4 appdirs fake-useragent bibtexparser lxml

+Fill in ck.config and put it in your [config folder](https://pypi.org/project/appdirs/).

 For auto tag-suggesting, you can install pdfgrep (optional):

     apt install pdfgrep # Ubuntu/Debian